flatironinstitute/sciware/26_DataFormats/main.md

 ## Representations and Trade-Offs

+Now that we've thought about data, let's look at how we would like to record it.

 - This is Flatiron: we'll focus on efficiency and clarity
 - There are plenty of other desirable properties for files